The Call of Abraham

 What God asked, and what it cost

-The instruction is specific, and it escalates: "Go from your country, your people and your father's household to the land I will show you" (Genesis 12:1, NIV).
-Country, then people, then family — each phrase widens the scope of what Abram is being asked to leave, and the destination is deliberately withheld.
-He isn't given a map, only a direction and a promise: "I will make you into a great nation, and I will bless you; I will make your name great, and you will be a blessing.
-I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you" (Genesis 12:2-3, NIV).
+The instruction is specific, and it escalates: "Go from your country and your kindred and your father's house to the land that I will show you" (Genesis 12:1, RSV-CE).
+Country, then kindred, then family — each phrase widens the scope of what Abram is being asked to leave, and the destination is deliberately withheld.
+He isn't given a map, only a direction and a promise: "I will make of you a great nation, and I will bless you, and make your name great, so that you will be a blessing.
+I will bless those who bless you, and him who curses you I will curse; and by you all the families of the earth shall bless themselves" (Genesis 12:2-3, RSV-CE).
 Genesis records his response in a single unadorned sentence: "So Abram went, as the Lord had told him...
-Abram was seventy-five years old when he set out from Harran" (Genesis 12:4, NIV).
+Abram was seventy-five years old when he departed from Haran" (Genesis 12:4, RSV-CE).
 No negotiation, no recorded hesitation — just a man old enough to know exactly what he was giving up, doing it anyway.

 Why this one moment anchors everything after